onyijne/ovy/README.md

 This is a skeleton [Onsen UI](https://onsen.io/) and [Vue.js](https://vuejs.org/) application integrated with [Yii 2](http://www.yiiframework.com/) as a backend.

-The template contains examples of using Onsen UI with Vue.js and Yii2, with the ability to rapidly develop a native looking ajax powered app with CSRF enabled.
+The template was built using vue-cli 3, Vuex support and contains examples of using Onsen UI with Vue.js and Yii2, with the ability to rapidly develop a native looking ajax powered app with CSRF enabled.

 Assets management is done via npm.